ErikFortune/fgv/libraries/ts-json/docs/ts-json.simplejsonmap.md

 ## SimpleJsonMap class

-A [SimpleJsonMap](./ts-json.simplejsonmap.md) presents a view of a simple map of .
+A [SimpleJsonMap](./ts-json.simplejsonmap.md) presents a view of a simple map of JSON values.

 **Signature:**